 Observation also enables us to focus more intently.
-This applies to reading a book or listening to a sermon or lecture as well as to our children and family.
+This applies to

 A student is able to pay close attention to what they are reading or listening to.
 As attention is given to these platforms children and adults remember what has been said or read.
 This will enable the person to receive the information or concepts shared.